pkbasuvaraj/pkbasuvaraj/README.md

-- 👋 Hi, I’m @pkbasuvaraj
+- 👋 Hi, I’m Praveen Basuvaraj
-- 👀 I’m interested in Planetary Science and Programming.
+- 👀 I’m interested in Planetary and Space Science.
-- 🌱 I’m currently learning Mars Ionosphere, IDL and NASA SPICE.
+- 🌱 I’m currently learning on Mars Ionosphere, IDL Programming and NASA SPICE Toolkit.
-- 💞️ I’m looking to collaborate on Ionosphere, Solar Wind Characteristics and ML algorithms.
+- 💞️ I’m looking to collaborate on ionosphere, solar-wind interactions and ML algorithms for planetary science.
-- 📫 How to reach me @pkbasuvaraj
+- 📫 How to reach me @pkbasuvaraj - Twitter/GitHub/Facebook/GoogleScholar/ResearchGate

 <!---
 pkbasuvaraj/pkbasuvaraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.